Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: -adic Systems

 \begin{theo}[Durand~\cite{Dur2}, Proposition~1.1] A subshift is $S$-adic primitive and proper if and only if it is linearly recurrent. \end{theo}

 The periodic case is trivial.
 In the non-periodic case, Durand's construction of the $S$-adic system associated with a linearly recurrent subshift involves return words.
-The $S$-adic system he builds in this case has the following property, which will be used in the proof of the result below (see~\cite[Section~4]{Dur2} for the construction, and~\cite[Definition~9, Lemma~17]{DHS} for the properties of return words and codes).
+The $S$-adic system he builds in this case has the unique decomposition property (defined below).
+This property will be used later on (see~\cite[Section~4]{Dur2} for the construction, and~\cite[Definition~9, Lemma~17]{DHS} for the properties of return words and codes).

 \begin{defini} Let $(\sigma_n)_{n \in \NM}$ be a $S$-adic system.
 It is said to have unique decomposition property if, given any element $x$ in the subshift associated with $\Xi$, there is a unique decomposition of $x$ as a concatenation